Short answer. Use

 nodejs package on conda-forge — five real distribution paths, more

 than most CLIs.
 Node.js 20+ is required.
-The free tier through 2026-06-17 is the
+Until 2026-06-18 its free tier was the

-separate quota (per maintainer bdmorgan in
+(per maintainer bdmorgan in

 discussion #4122).
-On 2026-06-18 Google transitions the free, AI Pro, and Ultra paths to
+On 2026-06-18 Google moved the free, AI Pro, and Ultra paths to

 Antigravity CLI per the